do-dat/do-dat.github.io/_pages/cdsl.md

 ### Research Interest

 Our research interest is about “control theory”.
-Two key words that represent our research simply well might be “control” and “dynamics”.
-(See also the Wikipedia’s definition of “control theory”, click here.
-Introduction of the IEEE Control System Society and its report named “The impact of control technology (2nd ed.)” might be helpful to understand the “control”.